 Over the last few weeks I've been getting intimate with both CiviCampaign and CiviEngage in an effort to either merge CiviEnage's features in CiviCampaign or think about how to package them as an extension.
 In the process, I made some discoveries concerning surveys and petitions that made me pause and want to reach out for direction before proceeding.
 In this blog post I'm only mentioned surveys, but the same holds for petitions which use essentially the same data model.

 When creating a survey in CiviCampaign (without CiviEngage), your first task is to either create a new custom data group and add custom data fields for each question you want to ask in your survey.
-Or, you pick an existing custom data group and add custom data fields for each question....Read more
+Or, you pick an existing custom data group and add custom data fields for each question.
+These...Read more